dotnet/linker/docs/custom-steps.md

 ### Consuming External Data

-When building a custom step which needs interaction with external values (for example for the custom step configuration), there is option `--custom-data` which allow passing the data to the linker.
+When building a custom step which needs interaction with external values (for example for the custom step configuration), there is an option `--custom-data` which allows passing the data to the linker.
 The data are stored inside a linker context and can be obtained in the custom step using `context.TryGetCustomData` method.

 ### Reporting Custom Errors and Warnings